mzhou02/mzhou02.github.io/_posts/2025-04-12-diophantine-approximation-and-transcendental-numbers.md

 Transcendental numbers are numbers that cannot be expressed as solutions to polynomial equations with integer coefficients.
 Up until the mid-19th century, it was unresolved whether any transcendental numbers existed.
 In fact, it is extremely hard to even prove that a number may even be transcendental.
 While Liouville had proven the existence of transcendental numbers in 1844, it wasn't until 1873 that Hermite proved $$e$$ is transcendental, followed by Lindemann's proof of $$\pi$$'s transcendence in 1882.
 Liouville's approach, centered on approximation properties of numbers, provided the first concrete examples of transcendental numbers and established a powerful criterion for transcendence.

-To understand the intuition of Louiville's approach, let's first walk through Cantor's proof of the existence of transcendental numbers.
+To understand the intuition of Liouville's approach, let's first walk through Cantor's proof of the existence of transcendental numbers.
 To understand why transcendental numbers must exist, we begin with a key concept from set theory: the idea of countable and uncountable sets.

 A set is said to be <b>countable</b> if its elements can be placed into a one-to-one correspondence with the natural numbers $$ \mathbb{N} = \{1, 2, 3, \dots\} $$.
 That is, we can enumerate the elements in a list: $$ x_1, x_2, x_3, \dots $$.
 Examples of countable sets include: